Joaxin/PinsfloraApps/README.md

 ## Contributors
 ---

-如果您有任何建议，欢迎在issues中提起或发起pull request。

-If you have any suggestions for software garden, you can mention them in issues or raise a pull request, and contact me on Telegram.
+If you have any suggestions for software garden, you can mention them in issues or raise a pull request, or contact me on Telegram Group.

 Made with ❤ by Joaxin